sebastianfjrd/Project-3_Group-9/README.md

 <img src="https://github.com/user-attachments/assets/f9897e23-d224-4831-b7e3-94093a7093a8" alt="Model Performance Metrics" width="600" height="800"/>

-## 2. Doctor's AI Assistant App for Melanoma Detection
+## 2. Physician's AI Assistant App for Melanoma Detection
-The second Gradio application is tailored for doctors.
+The second Gradio application is tailored for physicians.
 This application enables medical professionals to review the images uploaded by their patients and provide a more detailed analysis.
 The doctor can speak into the app and request a patient's results.
 App then will fetc examine the predicted results.
 This system streamlines the communication between patients and doctors, facilitating quicker and more efficient follow-up.

 **Features:**
 - Input: Doctors can speak in English or Spanish or French and request for results of a patient.